nathanb/ical-parents/kickers.md

 ## Subscribe to the calendar

 The basic concept is simple.
 Click the link below and subscribe.
+The calendar will automatically update as we make changes (like game cancellations or snack schedule updates).

 For more detail, here's a quick walkthrough with some examples shown on iPhone/iPad.
 But this also works on Android, Mac, Outlook, Chrome, etc. Using the device you want to view the calendar events, click this link below.